6 months through Europe with a baby, car and a tent

 - mainly going camping – also at cold temperatures and in rain,

-- using a baby carrier instead of or complemented by a buggy,
+- using a baby carrier instead of a buggy,

-- doing Baby-led weaning (BLW) instead of feeding him pureed baby foods,
+- doing Baby-led weaning (BLW) instead of feeding Alvi pureed baby foods,

 - practising elimination communication (with a backup system of cloth diapers for 70 % of the time) instead of using disposable plastic diapers, and

-- Alvin being raised mostly on a plant based diet.
+- Alvin being raised primarily on a plant-based diet.

-Having been on the road for a while now, we can tell you that YES, traveling with a baby is exhausting and lifeblood sucking, but it also provides many possibilities and experiences.
+Having been on the road for a while now, we can tell you that YES, traveling with a baby can be stressful and exhausting, but it also provides many possibilities and experiences.

-- Katja and I are happy when traveling, which means that our little one is also raised in a joyful environment.
+- We are happy when traveling, which means that our little one is raised in a happy environment.

-- Alvin smiles a lot and is a great company, which makes us smile and even more happy.
-By smiling at others Alvin also makes their days and lets their heart melt.
+- Alvin smiles a lot and is a great company, which makes us smile and be even more happy.
+By smiling at complete strangers Alvin also lets their heart melt.

 - Walking around with a baby breaks the ice and makes contact to locals much easier.
 This way we already got a few recommendations and once even an accommodation with freshly cooked local food.

-- Many of our hosts (and lots of other people, too) play with Alvin for a while, so we can set up the tent, eat or relax for a moment.
-At home our relatives live far away, so we enjoy these breaks.
+- Many of our hosts (or other travelers) ask if they can play with Alvin, so we can set up the tent, eat or relax for a moment.
+At home our relatives live far away, so we thoroughly enjoy these breaks.